 Anyone fortunate enough to win in a casino is treated like a king.
 They are offered things they cannot refuse, from free suits to special, extravagant treatment.
 The casino may lose money by giving away a free room or suite, but by keeping the winners, they increase the chances of winning it all back and they have the house to ensure that this always happens.

 Maze-like internal design

 Casinos are giant mazes designed to make you feel lost the moment you step in.
 A sea of tables and machines keep the player from leaving.
 Nothing is arranged in a logical manner, you may find a bank of lost machines in a location only to find a similar bank of machine 300 feet away.
 You know that the exit was located near the video poker machines, but exactly which set of video poker machines?
 Inevitably, you will end up confused.

 For many players, especially after drinking some alcohol, finding the exit is like participating in a large, interactive brain teaser.

 Alcohol especially free drinks help the casino keep players satisfied, put and feeling cheerful.
 Next, it can make even the best players sloppy.
 For instance, if you always use basic blackjack strategy, alcohol will corrupt your brain and affect your ability to make good decisions.
 You are also more likely to get liberal with your money if drunk or buzzed.
 But to most, sucking down the free cocktails while enjoying the games is as good as it will ever get.

 Mild, looping, hypnotic music

-Sleepy gamblers would likely head home to have a nap .To counter this, the houses pump in oxygen from pressurized tanks to help the gamblers feel awake, refreshed and able to gamble for longer.
-Some casinos have even been reported to use pheromones that promote feelings of comfort or euphoria, brining the additive nature of gambling to new heights.
+Sleepy gamblers would likely head home to have a nap.To counter this, the houses pump in oxygen from pressurized tanks to help the gamblers feel awake, refreshed and able to gamble for longer.
+Some casinos have even been reported to use pheromones that promote feelings of comfort or euphoria, bringing the addictive nature of gambling to new heights.